mickfuzz/phd4/_posts/thesis_chapters/2024-3-1-Introduction.md

 Resnick, advocate for Scratch software, in particular is vocal in promotion of PBL approaches in his projects, play and passion - lifelong kindergarten pedagogy.

-However there are addition al challenges.
+However there are addition al challenges of delivering PBL

-Lack of frameworks, expertise, confidence tc.
+Lack of frameworks, expertise, confidence etc.

-Explored in more depth in lit review.
+These challenges are often compounded by contextual factors of formal education which challenge creative approaches in general.
+These include challeges of exam pressure, time factors.

+Specific techniques of PBL and digital making are explored in more depth in chapter two and example of practice are also present in the following case studies.

 <!-- The next section deals with inclusive